Vegin Vegan Vegun!

 In my vegan lemon curd recipe, I used rice flour for thickening.

-This time, I wanted a softer, more delicate texture, so I turned to kuzu starch.
-When heated, kuzu becomes translucent and smooth, giving the custard a velvety consistency that clings gently to the tongue.
+When heated, kuzu becomes translucent and smooth, giving the custard a velvety, slightly springy consistency that that gently coats the tongue.

 🥛 Ingredients